SNWCreations/Citizens2Legacy/README.md

  the upstream. **DO NOT MODIFY IT.**

-When updating the project is needed, run `gradlew updateSubmodules` to sync the `upstream` submodule with upstream, and then run
- `gradlew applyPatches` to apply patches, solve the conflict and then use Git CLI to continue the process of applying patch, if any.
+When updating the project is needed, run `git pull` in `upstream` submodule to sync with upstream, and then run `gradlew applyPatches` to apply patches, solve the conflict and then use Git CLI to continue the process of applying patch, if any.

 When your patches are commited to the target repository,